eje74/BADChIMP-cpp/README.md

 [Coffman conditions](https://en.m.wikipedia.org/wiki/Deadlock),
 that this structure is enough to avoid *deadlock*.
 Here we will show that the assumption of a *circular wait condition* will lead to a contraction.
-We assume that there are $n$ processes, *p*, waiting on each other, so that *p<sub>0</sub>* is waiting on *p<sub>1</sub>*, *p<sub>1</sub>* is waiting on *p<sub>2</sub>*, and so on until *p<sub>n-1</sub>* is waiting on *p<sub>0</sub>*.
+We assume that there are *n* processes, *p*, waiting on each other, so that *p<sub>0</sub>* is waiting on *p<sub>1</sub>*, *p<sub>1</sub>* is waiting on *p<sub>2</sub>*, and so on until *p<sub>n-1</sub>* is waiting on *p<sub>0</sub>*.
 We call the set of processes that are part of the circular wait loop for a circular wait-set (CWS).